Uncle Charlie

 Uncle Charlie is the fourth studio album by American singer Charlie Wilson.
 It was released by Jive Records on February 17, 2009.
 It features production from Gregg Pagani, The Underdogs, Bigg D, T-Pain and Los da Mystro.
 It features guest appearances from Snoop Dogg, Jamie Foxx and T-Pain.
 It debuted and peaked at number two on the US Billboard 200 with first week sales of 58,000 copies.
 At the 52nd Grammy Awards, Uncle Charlie was nominated for Best R&B Album, while the single "There Goes My Baby" was nominated for Best Male R&B Vocal Performance.

+Critical reception

+AllMusic editor David Jeffries found that Uncle Charlie "follows the formula of the former Gap Band vocalist's previous release, Charlie, Last Name Wilson [...]
+The big difference here is that Charlie has taken the duties away from his last executive producer, R. Kelly, but with the Underdogs, T-Pain, and frequent Babyface collaborator Greg Pagani behind the boards, he's got all the help he needs."